Call us now:

 Thailand, with its pleasant living environment, competitive cost of living and growing openness to international talent, has become a destination of choice for expatriates, investors and retirees.
 In response to this dynamic, the Thai authorities have introduced the “LTR visa in Thailand” (Long-Term Resident Visa ).
 This visa, officially introduced by the Thai Office of the Board of Investment (BOI) and the Bureau of Immigration , aims to attract high value-added profiles.
 It is also a strategic fiscal tool.

-The aim of this article is to explain the tax consequences of obtaining an LTR visa in Thailand, the applicable regimes, eligibility conditions, obligations linked to tax resident status, and strategies for optimizing your tax situation.
+This article explains the tax consequences of obtaining an LTR visa in Thailand, the applicable regimes, and eligibility conditions.

 Table of Contents